casthub/docs/en/modules/stock-elements.md

 Currently the Stock Element is limited in customizability to the following properties:

 - `icon` - The Icon places in the top-left of the Module.
-A list of supported Icons can be found [here](/icons).
+A list of supported Icons can be found <docs-link path="/icons">here</docs-link>.

 These properties **are reactive** and can be updated at any point during the module lifecycle.